mbforbes/website-3/posts/writing/travel/2022-edinburgh.md

 **Attributions:** The maps are drawn using [Leaflet](https://leafletjs.com/); Map tiles by [Stamen Design](https://stamen.com/), under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).
 Map data by [OpenStreetMap](https://www.openstreetmap.org/), under [ODbL](https://www.openstreetmap.org/copyright).
 The data I used to draw the colored overlays are from several sources: [Country centroids](https://github.com/mihai-craita/countries_center_box); [UK and Ireland](https://datahub.io/core/geo-countries#data); [Scotland and N Ireland](https://github.com/Crunch-io/geodata); and [England and Wales](https://martinjc.github.io/UK-GeoJSON/).

 **See also:** [This map](https://www.britannica.com/story/whats-the-difference-between-great-britain-and-the-united-kingdom) by Encyclopedia Britannica.
-I emailed them to see if I could put the map in this blog post and they never replied.
+I emailed them to see if I could put the map in this blog post and they ~~never replied~~ said I'd have to pay them, so naturally I instead spent a gazillion hours making my own.

 This concludes our geographic interlude.
 Next stop is Edinburgh's big old castle.